 In this universe Henry SR and his wife split up before his only son was born.
 Thus not only does he take her maiden name, but she names him Jay.
 Jay Allen from Earth 90 was never born in this universe, but obviously his mother liked that name.
 Thus Henry Allen JR is called Jay Garrick instead.

 Jay in the 90’s is later through an accident mutated into becoming the Flash of that universe who would go on to battle various super villains including his archenemy, that universe’s version of the Trickster.
 Presumably like his counterpart, Barry Allen on Earth 90, he went into the police force and was struck by lightening.
 Jay is later captured by Zoom from Earth 2 who steals his identity before he is rescued by Barry from Earth 1 (ironically just after Zoom murdered Henry Allen of Earth 1)

-Thus the 2010’s show not only paid tribute to the 90’s show it linked them together in a brilliant way with the 2010’s version really being a what if version of the original 90’s show.
+The 2010’s show not only paid tribute to the 90’s show, it actuall linked them together in a brilliant way with the 2010’s version really being a what if version of the original 90’s show.

-As you can see I obviously prefer the 2010’s show.
+As you can see overall I prefer the 2010’s show.
 It was close, and there were things the 90’s show did better (such as the main hero himself!)
-Still I think that the 2010’s show is better because it has a stronger supporting cast and rogues gallery, and the fact that it is part of a shared universe, the Arrowverse, as well its more advanced special effects mean that it is able to incorporate more of the comics mythology.
+Still I think that the 2010’s show is better because it has a stronger supporting cast and rogues gallery.
+Also the fact that it is part of a shared universe, the Arrowverse, as well its more advanced special effects mean that it is able to incorporate more of the comics mythology.

 Still both shows are classics and are definitely worth checking out.
 Its also worth mentioning that without the 90’s show the modern one wouldn’t exist either.